barryosull/ioc/README.md

   chargeAccount: function(paymentDetails) {}
 });

-This creates an interface that you can use when creating a class, like the following.
+//This creates an interface that you can use when creating a class, like the following.

 var ClassFactory = require('ioc').classFactory;